kristalz/Computational_methods_Informatics/README.md

 ```
 fraction_estimated_drug_users = predict_drug_user_fraction(100000, 10000, 5000)
 print(fraction_estimated_drug_users)
-# -0.4908
+# 0.4936

 estimated_drug_users = fraction_estimated_drug_users*100000
 print(estimated_drug_users)
-# -49080.0
+# 49360
 ```

 I used 100 trials to test the function due to limited memory storage to test the large number of population.

 ![4f_plot](https://github.com/kristalz/BIS634/blob/main/Images/4f_plot.png)

 My result fell in the two extreme cases by in this example comparing to result using n = 1000, d = 100, and s = 50 in 4f, in which the trails of drug users are spread out in a wider range of number.
-The plot returned 50 trials with negative drug-users (i.e., no drug users) and 50 trials with more than 4,000 drug users.
+The plot returned 50 trials with many 0 drug-users (many of them might be negative values) and 50 trials with around 50,000 drug users.
 I think this extreme case might be due to the trial numbers I chose: There might be not enough trials to test all the population (n = 100000).

 ### 4g.
 Repeat the steps in 4d and 4e for n = 1000, d = 500, and s = 50: